Best DUI Defenses

 - Contaminated Sample are often excluded because they are not accurate or reliable;

-- The blood sample from one suspect can be switched with teh sample from another person unless the laboratory technician follows strict procedures when processing the samples.
+- The blood sample from one suspect can be switched with the sample from another person unless the laboratory technician follows strict procedures when processing the samples.

-- Urine test are completely unreliable when used to estimate blood alcohol content;
+- The urine test is completely unreliable when used to estimate blood alcohol content;

 - Urine tests to measure prescription drugs are often inadmissible because the amount of drugs in the system cannot be quantified;

 - Urine tests to measure marijuana consumption are also inadmissible at trial because the THC level cannot be accurately determined; and

 - A false positive in DUI urine test us common and well-documented in the scientific community.

 Tampa Breathalyzer Machine - Problems with Florida's Intoxilyzer 8000

 - Failure to Observe the Twenty Minute Observation Period

 - Presumption of DUI Impairment under Florida Law

 - Improper Certification of the Breath Test Technician